 If you are a regular reader of our website, you have likely already traveled down the conventional medicine path and concluded that it doesn't have all the answers.
 Or at least the answers that solve their issues.

 In the case of Perioral Dermatitis, conventional medicine will typically prescribe topical corticosteroids - which ironically is a leading casual factor in the pathogenesis of perioral dermatitis in the first place.
 However, embracing natural medicine and herbal supplements can offer a more holistic approach.
+Incorporating natural healing methods can be beneficial.
 Down below is a list of common prescriptions written upon a doctor visit to treat this problem.

 Conventional Approach To Perioral Dermatitis: